kyma-project/community/guidelines/content-guidelines/links-in-docs.md

 If you want to link to a document in a different topic, create a reference using the `/{type-of-topic}/{id}#{type}-{title}-{header}` pattern, where:
 - `{type-of-topic}` is a type of the topic that you want to reference.
 Apart from documents related directly to Kyma, all components have the `components` type of topic.
 For Kyma, use `root` in place of the type of topic.
 - `{id}` is an ID of the topic that you want to reference.
-It is identical with the name of the component, for example: `helm-broker`, `kyma`.
+It is identical with the name of the component.
+For example, write `helm-broker` or `kyma`.
 - `{type}` is a metadata type of the document that you want to reference.
 - `{title}` is a metadata title of the document that you want to reference.
 - `{header}` is a header located in the document that you want to reference.